 Openscapes Champions Cohorts

-The NMFS Openscapes Mentor Community will be leading 3 Champions Cohorts in Fall 2024!
-Read on to learn what this is.
+The NMFS Openscapes Mentor Community led 3 Champions Cohorts in Fall 2024!
+Read on to learn what this is and cohort pages to learn stories of what the teams have accomplished.

 What is the Champions Program?